• Skip to primary navigation

 Instructions

-• In a small bowl, combine the sauce ingredients as listed above and stir until the sugar is fully dissolved.
+• In a small bowl, whisk together the listed sauce ingredients and stir until the sugar is fully dissolved.
 Set aside.

-• Dice the chicken thighs into 1.5-inch pieces and place in a large bowl.
+• Dice the chicken thighs into uniform 1.5-inch pieces and add to a large mixing bowl.
 Season with salt and garlic powder, then add cornstarch and toss until evenly coated with no dry spots.

-• Transfer to a wire rack or paper towel-lined plate to drain excess oil and prevent sogginess.
+• Transfer cooked chicken to a wire rack or paper towel-lined plate to drain excess oil and prevent sogginess.

 • Reserve 1 teaspoon (5 ml) of oil in the pan and discard the rest.
 Reduce heat to medium and sauté onion, red bell pepper, and pineapple for 30-45 seconds.
 Add the sauce and simmer until thickened, about 30-45 seconds.